Our vision

 Excluded to included

-Briefing paper – Expanding the governments income support schemes
+Excluded to Included: Expanding the governments income support schemes

-This paper is a collection of our practical policy solutions to including those who have been excluded from the government income support schemes.
+This paper is a collection of our practical policy solutions to include those who have been excluded from the government income support schemes.
 This is an urgent matter, as the risk of a second COVID-19 wave increases each day.
 If a second wave hits the UK, it is paramount that we ensure the self-employed are not forgotten and get the support they need.

-Quick summary:
+Quick summary

 - Increase the £50,000 cap on income to £100,000 and then taper off support payments up to £200,000.